jdalton308/new-keycloak/README.md

 #### JS
 All of the logic, as well as helper functions, are found in the `/src/js` directory.
 When developing, edit the files here only.
 Any edits to files within the `/build/` directory will be overwritten and lost.

-[Babel](https://babeljs.io/) is used to take advantage of the latest js specs, so ES2015 syntax is used throughout.
+No frameworks or libraries are used.
+However, [Babel](https://babeljs.io/) is used to take advantage of the latest js specs, so ES2015 syntax is used throughout.

 #### CSS
 Sass is used as a CSS precompiler, and the .scss files are found in the `/src/css/` directory.
 The variables and mixins can be found in the `_variables.scss` file, general and shared styling are found in the `_general.scss` file, and then the more specific styles are in `_page.scss`.

 #### HTML
 HTML files are minified using a gulp task, and piped from the `/src/` directory to the `/build/`.